iam-peekay/personal-website/content/posts/2015-11-18_Don-t-Spend-Your-Life-Waiting-for-the-Weekend-e8812ad3f29e.md

 ---
+template: post
-title: "Don’t Spend Your Life Waiting for the Weekend"
+title: Don’t Spend Your Life Waiting for the Weekend
+slug: /posts/don-t-spend-your-life-waiting-for-the-weekend/
+draft: false
 date: 2015-11-18T16:04:02.220Z
-template: "post"
-draft: false
-slug: "/posts/don-t-spend-your-life-waiting-for-the-weekend/"
-category: ""
-tags: [Learning,Life Lessons,JavaScript]
+description: >-
-description: "If not, I commend and envy you.
-For the rest of us, let’s admit that the workweek lifestyle sucks — “living for the weekend” may be a good subject for a country song, but it’s a bad way to live your…"
+  If not, I commend and envy you.
+For the rest of us, let’s admit that the workweek lifestyle sucks — “living for the weekend” may be a good subject for a country song, but it’s a bad way to live your…
+category: Life
+tags:
+  - Learning
+  - Life Lessons
+  - JavaScript
 ---

 ### Don’t Spend Your Life Waiting for the Weekend